Clifford Robinson (basketball, born 1966): Basketball diplomacy

-Cannabis
+Cannabis entrepreneurship

 During his post-basketball life, Robinson became an entrepreneur in the cannabis industry, selling assorted cannabis products under his "Uncle Cliffy" brand name.
 He was also an advocate for the legalization of cannabis, supporting efforts to reform cannabis laws in the states of Oregon and Connecticut.
 During his time in the NBA, Robinson used cannabis to help relieve pain and anxiety, and to avoid the undesirable side effects caused by pharmaceutical drugs.
 He partially attributed the longevity of his NBA career to his use of cannabis.

 Robinson appeared in the 2019 Netflix film Grass Is Greener, which examines the history of cannabis prohibition in the United States.

 Personal life

 On September 21, 2003, Robinson married Heather Lufkins on the island of Barbados.
-His son Isaiah Robinson played basketball for the Jefferson High School Democrats in Portland and the Houston Baptist Huskies.
+His son Isaiah Robinson played basketball for the Jefferson High School Democrats in Portland and for the Houston Baptist Huskies.

-As of 2017, Robinson resided in the West Hills area of Portland, Oregon.

 Health issues and death

 Robinson suffered a stroke in March 2017 that paralyzed the left side of his body, but he soon recovered much of his arm and leg movement.
 He had a tumor removed from his jaw in March 2018.

-In March 2019, Robinson underwent surgery for cancer treatment.
+In March 2019, Robinson underwent surgery for cancer.
 He died of lymphoma on August 29, 2020, at the age of 53.